zap-labs/zap-cli/README.md

 `zap stop` to force quit tomcat server

-`zap watch` to watch for file changes and grunt watch
+`zap watch` to watch for file changes

+`zap all` to clean, install, start, and watch

 ## TODO
 - Replace fswatch command dependency with node file watch